Twoja twarz brzmi znajomo: Season 10 (2018)

-The tenth season premiered on 8 September 2018-17 November 2018.
+The tenth season premiered on 8 September 2018 – 17 November 2018.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and Kacper Kuszewski.
+Paweł Królikowski, Małgorzata Walewska, Katarzyna Skrzynecka and Kacper Kuszewski.
+The previous edition was won by Filip Lato and opened the new edition.
 Stefano Terrazzino appeared as a guest judge, replacing Małgorzata Walewska in the eighth episode.

 Contestants

 Season 11 (2019)

-The eleventh season premiered on 23 February 2019-18 May 2019.
+The eleventh season premiered on 23 February 2019 – 18 May 2019.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and Kacper Kuszewski.
+Paweł Królikowski, Małgorzata Walewska, Katarzyna Skrzynecka and Kacper Kuszewski.
+The previous edition was won by Mateusz Ziółko and opened the new edition.
 Piotr Polk appeared as a guest judge, replacing Małgorzata Walewska in the tenth episode.
 Paweł Królikowski could not appear in the final as a juror because of illness.

 Contestants

 Season 12 (2019)

-The twelfth season premiered on 7 September 2019-23 November 2019.
+The twelfth season premiered on 7 September 2019 – 23 November 2019.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and Kacper Kuszewski.
+Paweł Królikowski, Małgorzata Walewska, Katarzyna Skrzynecka and Kacper Kuszewski.
+The previous edition was won by Kazimierz Mazur and opened the new edition.
 Kazimierz Mazur appeared as a guest judge, replacing Kacper Kuszewski in the eleventh episode.

 Contestants

 Season 13 (2020)

-The thirteenth season premiered on 7 March 2020-14 March 2020 to 5 September 2020-7 November 2020 due to the COVID-19 pandemic.
+The thirteenth season premiered on 7 March 2020 – 14 March 2020 to 5 September 2020 – 7 November 2020 due to the COVID-19 pandemic.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Katarzyna Skrzynecka, Małgorzata Walewska and Kacper Kuszewski.
+The judges were Małgorzata Walewska, Katarzyna Skrzynecka and Kacper Kuszewski.
 Paweł Królikowski, due to his death on 27 February 2020, was replaced by Adam Strycharczuk as a new judge.
+The previous edition was won by Adam Strycharczuk and opened the new edition.